tabormarcjaysam19-max/cisco-networking-homelab/README.md

 - Used Cisco IOS verification commands to check device and interface configurations.
 - Identified connectivity issues involving VLAN assignments, trunk links, IP addressing, and default gateways.
 - Corrected network configuration issues and retested connectivity.

+## Testing & Troubleshooting

+Connectivity was tested using ping and Cisco IOS verification commands.

+ Troubleshooting Example

+**Issue:** End device was not receiving an IP address.

+**Investigation:**
+- Checked the device's IP configuration.
+- Verified the switch port VLAN assignment.
+- Checked the DHCP configuration.
+- Verified connectivity between the switch and connected devices.

+**Resolution:** Corrected the network configuration and verified successful IP address assignment and connectivity.